 You can put £9,000 into a Junior ISA every year, and it’s not even part of your £20,000 allowance, since it’s technically not your money.
 As with all the others, this can be saved as cash or be invested.
 As a parent or legal guardian, you have control of this ISA until your child turns 18, at which point it converts into an adult ISA in their name.
 For more information, please see the link at the end of the article.

 Innovative Finance ISA (IFISA)

 Last, but not least, the Innovative Finance ISA.
 This is a relatively new type of ISA that allows you to invest in peer-to-peer loans - sorry for the jargon!
 Essentially, this means you are lending money to individuals or companies that can’t, or don’t want to, get a traditional loan.
 You do this through an FCA-regulated firm, which pays you interest on your loan.

 But since this is an investment, there is a level of risk involved and no guarantee that you will get your money back.
 This ISA isn’t covered by the Financial Services Compensation Scheme (FSCS).

 An ISA is a great way to keep more of the pie to yourself so make sure you use as much of the £20,000 annual allowance as you are able to every year.
-Armed with this handy little guide, it shouldn’t be too hard for you to decide which ISA(s) you want to put this money into and trust us, you won’t regret opening one!
+Armed with this handy little guide, it shouldn’t be too hard for you to decide which ISA(s) you want to put this money into!

 Personal savings allowance and tax on savings and investments explained